Can I still be treated after I have had a hip replacement?

 Can a person who has had back surgery see a chiropractor?

 Absolutely yes!
+We have many patients who have had lower back surgery of varying types.
 Patients who have had back surgery will need to be treated differently based on what type of surgery they have had.
 Unfortunately many of those who had spinal surgery discover a return of their original symptoms months or years later.
 This too common occurrence is know as "Failed Back Surgery Syndrome."
 In fairness it does make for a more complicated case but does not prevent us from helping.
 The use of Active Release Technique with Chiropractic care often works best.

 How much does it cost?

-Our exam runs from $105 to $125 depending on the complexity of your case.
+Our exam runs from $125 depending on the complexity of your case.
 There is no charge for Dr. Donovan to either consult with you or to present his findings once an examination has been performed.
-Individual visits run from $50 to $75 dollars depending on the severity of your case and how much treatment is done.
-If your insurance does not cover chiropractic, we have a payment plan that is within most people's budget.
+Individual visits run from $65 to $90 dollars depending on the severity of your case and how much treatment is done.
+If your insurance does not cover chiropractic, we have a payment plans that is within most people's budget.
 Please feel free to call us prior to your visit if you have questions 650-348-4233.